 The Practicum is the capstone course for the program.
 This faculty and preceptor guided practicum experience focuses on providing students with the opportunity to comprehensively apply and integrate synthesized theoretical and clinical experiences from previous nursing courses into a capstone experience.
 This course is designed to prepare students for professional nursing while demonstrating an ability to achieve all program student learning outcomes to the care of diverse patient populations.
 The nursing process, evidence-based practice, and quality improvement initiatives are applied while emphasizing patient-centered care, patient education, teamwork, safety, and informatics.
 PREREQUISITES: NURS 250, NURS 255, and NURS 260.
-GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE NURSING PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.
+GRADE REQUIREMENT: A MINIMUM GRADE OF C IS REQUIRED TO PASS THIS COURSE AND MEET PROGRAM REQUIREMENTS.

-PH 114 PHLEBOTOMY PRINCIPLES AND PRACTICES
+PH 103 PHLEBOTOMY PRINCIPLES AND PRACTICES

 This course introduces students to the practice of phlebotomy and the role of the phlebotomist as part of the healthcare team.
 Students will become familiar with phlebotomy equipment and learn about basic blood collection procedures.
 Special blood collection procedures, safety procedures, quality management, and legal issues are discussed.
 Students will engage in active-learning experiences and hands-on training necessary to develop the skills of an entry-level phlebotomist.
 Students will also learn the procedures performed by a phlebotomist and will become familiar with different types of equipment and techniques applied.
 The importance of professionalism and good communication skills in the patient care environment are stressed.
 CO-REQUISITE: PH 165.
+GRADE REQUIREMENT: A minimum grade of C is required to pass this course and meet program requirements.